Felicia Davy

 Personal profile

-Felicia Davy is ranked in the 2019, 2020 and 2021 editions of the Legal 500 as a leading junior for both Crime and Business Crime & Fraud matters.
-She is recognised as a skilled and versatile advocate whose practice encompasses Fraud and Restraint, Civil Recovery & Confiscation, as well as heavyweight crime including Murder & Manslaughter and serious Sexual Offences (often historic, multi-complainant).
+Consistently ranked in the Legal 500 and Chambers & Partners as a leading junior for Crime and Business Crime & Fraud matters and shortlisted for the Legal 500 Financial Crime Junior of the Year award (2023), Felicia is recognised as a skilled and versatile advocate whose practice encompasses Serious Fraud and Restraint, Civil Recovery & Confiscation, as well as heavyweight crime including Murder & Manslaughter and serious Sexual Offences (often historic, multi-complainant).

 She has considerable experience of handling all manner of witnesses and is approved as a trainer in the handling of vulnerable witnesses.
 She is also used to defending in cases in which cut-throat defences or conflicts arise.